SickChill/SickChill.Wiki/FAQ's-and-Fixes.md

 ## Post Processing shows a negative time

-In rare cases the Post Processing stops working and will show a negative time in the [server status overview](images/serverstatusoverview.png).
+In rare cases, the Post Processing stops working and will show a negative time in the [server status overview](images/serverstatusoverview.png).
 The cause is a single/bad/corrupt file where PP hangs on, and therefore can't be processed/finished.
 Your log should be able to tell you which file, then you simply need to remove it.

 ## What is a network time zone warning?